Shopify/cli/shopify-cli-extensions/README.md

 ### Scope

-Our goal is to produce a statically linked binary with zero dependencies that is responsible for
+Our goal is to produce a statically linked command line tool, `shopify-extensions` that has zero dependencies.
+Its main responsibilities are

 1. executing the JavaScript compilation and bundle generation using ESBuild,
 2. serving build artifacts to the client via a HTTP API,